 The most famous canyon here is called Split Mountain because it was formed by an ancestral stream that divided the Vallecito Mountains from the Fish Creek Mountains.
 Geology students and park visitors from all over the world come to study it and enjoy its rugged, awe-inspiring beauty.

 Sandstone Canyon boasts some of the tallest walls and narrowest passages in the park, while the lesser known Olla Wash offers wonderful rock formations and good camping and picnicking.
-The North Fork of Fish Creek is the least traveled route in the area and tends to be a rougher road, but its quiet and stark beauty are rewarding.
+The north fork of Fish Creek is the least traveled route in the area and tends to be a rougher road, but its quiet and stark beauty are rewarding.

 There are only two maintained trails in the Fish Creek area: The Elephant Trees Nature Trail and the Wind Caves Trail which are both popular destinations.
-There are also numerous washes or side canyons that beckon hikers willing to venture the trail less traveled.
+There are also numerous washes or side canyons that beckon hikers willing to venture down the trail less traveled.

 Click here to read Bill Sullivan Fish Creek Walk